Metal: A nearly invisible garden border

 Photo 4: Backfill along the garden edging

-Although aluminum and steel cost about the same, we chose aluminum because it was much lighter.
+Although aluminum and steel landscape edging cost about the same, we chose aluminum because it was much lighter.
 It weighs about 41 lbs. per 100 ft., while steel weighs about 225.
-With aluminum, you get a professional look without the heavy lifting.
+With aluminum landscape edging, you get a professional look without the heavy lifting.

 Call your local utilities or 811 to locate underground lines before you dig and install all edging.

-You’ll find black plastic edging at every garden center and home center, sometimes in both regular and heavy-duty thicknesses.
-Buy the thicker material.
-It better withstands those inevitable bumps and hard knocks that go with lawn mowing.
+You’ll find black plastic landscaping edging at every garden center and home center, sometimes in both regular and heavy-duty thicknesses.
+Buy the thicker landscaping edging material.
+The thicker landscaping edgers better withstands those inevitable bumps and hard knocks that go with lawn mowing.